 Equifax and TransUnion each calculate your credit score slightly differently.
 If you’ve ever checked your own credit score, and compared your scores from both credit bureaus, you might wonder why they differ from one to the other.
 Your Equifax score might be higher than your TransUnion score, or vice versa.

-So, why are your Equifax and TransUnion scores different?
+So, why are your Equifax and TransUnion scores different on the credit report results they generate?
 Is one score more relevant than the other?
 What goes into their calculations?
 Read on to find out.

-Credit bureaus do more or less the same things.
+Credit bureaus do more or less the same things when it comes to comparing credit scores and generating a credit report for a customer.
 They take public and reported records to generate a picture of your financial reliability, illustrated as a three-digit score.
 This is recorded and updated regularly, so lenders have an accurate guide to determine how much of a risk you pose as a borrower.

 Each bureau has a custom algorithm they use to calculate your score, which can produce different results.
 While all credit scores are based on the same criteria, the models used to record and weigh those criteria work out the numbers slightly differently.